bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, HERE IS A MESSAGE." />
 </p>

-So over here when I run this, my message is turned into uppercase because that's what that function does.
+So over here when I run this, my message is turned into uppercase because that&apos;s what that function does.
 It takes some data and does something to it.
 And beyond that, we could do something like add numbers together.
 Again, not super exciting, but we could pass in two parameters here.
 On number one and on number two, we could add them together